About the Project

 Our findings might provide the means to control the disease, via genetic testing and selective breeding programmes, but they could also help identify new therapeutic targets for cats.
 HCM is strikingly similar in humans and cats; deciphering feline HCM genetics could provide new insights into the human disease.

-Application Deadline Applications must be complete, including both references, by 11th January 2019 at 5pm
+Applications must be complete, including both references, by 7th July 2019 at 5pm.

 Fully funded place including home (UK) tuition fees and a tax-free stipend in the region of £16,777.
 Students from the EU are welcome to submit an application for funding, any offers will be subject to BBSRC approval and criteria.